 Editor's Note: This post was originally published in July 2020 and has been updated with additional content about different types of landing pages in June 2023.

-As you dive into the world of digital marketing, you’ll likely encounter a whole new vocabulary and set of concepts.
-If you haven’t already, you're bound to have questions about how landing pages fit into your digital marketing strategy.
-Developing a landing page sounds like a simple task, and it can be, but it’s vitally important to lead conversion.
+As you dive into the world of digital marketing, SEO, and paid search advertising, you’ll likely encounter a whole new vocabulary and set of concepts.
+If you haven’t already, you're bound to have questions about what is a landing page used for and how landing pages fit into your digital marketing strategy.
+Developing a landing page sounds like a simple task, and it can be, but we want to stress that landing pages are vitally important to lead conversion.

 What is a Landing Page?

 A landing page is any web page that a consumer can land on, but in the marketing realm, it’s usually a standalone page, distinct from your homepage or any other page, that serves a single and focused purpose.
 A landing page is a follow-up to any promises that you’ve made in your content.
 Essentially, it’s the next step toward a visitor becoming a customer.
 Your landing page lets you make a trade, some sort of special offer, a piece of information, or a deal, in return for providing contact information.

 Landing pages can be click-through, leading to another page, such as your e-commerce site, or lead generation based.
 Lead generation landing pages typically offer items like an eBook, free trial, contest entry, or webinar registration in return for the submission of contact information.
 A good landing page will do its job by convincing a potential customer that it’s worth it to provide personal details in exchange for whatever you have to offer.
 Landing pages can be found through a general search or via your company website, increasing the likelihood that a potential customer will end up there.

 There’s no need to have just one landing page or even just one landing page at a time.
 In fact, experts in the marketing world probably suggest that you maintain multiple landing pages targeted toward segmented customer populations.